A data driven mindset and an obsession with eCommerce metrics is crucial for online sellers. If you can’t measure it, you can’t improve it!

 Shopping Behavior Analysis

 This report is a helpful way of identifying leaks in your funnel where shoppers are dropping off.
-You’ll see how many people progress from a session to a cart addition, then to the check-out and finally, a transaction.
+You’ll see how many people progress from a session to a cart addition, then to the check-out and transaction stages.

 By tracking this metric over time, as well as referring to eCommerce benchmarks in your industry, you’ll be able to build a picture of the health of your funnel.